TedHusted/awake/awake.md/awake.md

 Julie and Roman return the glasses.
 Julie starts to reach for her drink and then pauses.

-“My mom just pinged,” says Julie.
+“My mom pinged,” says Julie.
 “Gotta bounce.”

 Roman stands up and walks with Julie towards the door.
 At the threshold, the couple turn and embrace.
 Julie’s heart flutters as their lips touch.
 Out loud, Roman whispers, “You’re so extra.”